rezaakb/napari-seedseg/README.md

 # napari-seedseg

 A simple plugin for 2D medical image segmentation.
 In this project, we are trying to use Flood method for segmentation.
 Flood segmentation, also known as flood fill or region growing, is an image segmentation technique that starts from a seed point and expands to neighboring pixels with similar properties (e.g., intensity, color).
 In our project, you only can segment one label at the time.
+Also, please open **2D greyscale** image.
 Below is a description of the repository's structure and the purpose of each file:

     .
     ├── setup.cfg              # package metadata